 Tires come after chain and cassette.
 Depending on the type of tires you run, sometimes the tires wear out faster than both chain and cassette.

 This is especially true for supple tires used for racing.
 They usually last around 1000 to 2000 miles at most.
-Some tires like the Continental GP4000 S2 has a wear indicator which is very handy.
+Some tires like the Continental GP4000 S2 have a wear indicator which is very handy.
 For other tires, you’ll need to manually track the miles you’ve done and/or visually inspecting them.

 In most cases, the bike tires can last up to 3000 to 4000 miles if they wear out naturally (no cuts).